iamkanishka/Angular-NGRX/README.md

 40. Fixing the Logout Bug to prevent multiple HTTP API Calls in the NGRX Angular
 41. Introduction to NGRX Router Store.
 Install Router Store for Dispatching Route Actions in Angular
 42. Implement Custom Serializer in NgRx Router to store only minimal Data in Router
+43. Use Router State Params in the Selectors to get Simple Post Data in Ngrx Angular Application
+44. Using Ngrx Router Store in teh Effects to get the posts datat in Ngrx Angular Application